TLM-Alumni/getting-started/README.md

 TODO: Add explanations/definitions of all the technical jargon used on this Readme
 - Fork
 - Clone
+- and what is the difference between Fork and Clone/when to use which
 - Git
 - Branch
 - Merge